sebastiannaibaho/r-UCSantaBarbara/README.md

 * Look up other ways to improve the coherence score

 ### Reddit bot:
-* Keep working in getting it to work
+* Keep working on getting it to work